 Apply Oxygen Bleach and Let It Stay for Up to 15 Minutes

-For tougher and more difficult stains, use oxygen bleach as a grout cleaner to your grimy grout.
+For tougher and more difficult stains, use oxygen bleach as a grout cleaner for your grimy grout.
 You will find that this cleanser is usually in powdered form.
 Whatever product you prefer to clean grout, remember to make the area well-ventilated, carefully read, and follow the application directions.
 You will generally want to let the oxygen bleach solution stay and let it work for ten or fifteen minutes before you rinse it off.
-Always rinse off with clean water so that the grime and dirt won't resettle into the grout lines.
+Always rinse off with clean water so that the grime and dirt won’t resettle into the grout lines.

 Use a Commercial Cleaning Product